Group Therapy for Addiction Treatment

 Group Therapy vs Support Groups

-You’re probably familiar with the portrayal of alcohol recovery support groups in the movies.
+You’re probably familiar with the portrayal of drug or alcohol recovery support groups in the movies.
 Someone stands up and says, “Hi, my name is Tim, and I’m an alcoholic.”
-Everyone responds with “Hi Tim.”
-Overall, this is reminiscent of your typical recovery support group setting.
+Everyone responds with “Hi, Tim.”
+Overall, this is reminiscent of your typical peer-led recovery support group setting.

-Recovery support groups encourage you to share your success and failures with others.
-It’s a voluntary participation group and people decide whether they want to attend.
-There are various types of meetings that focus on different addictions from alcohol and drugs to food and sex.
-Some of these meetings have 20 or more people which makes it difficult for everyone there to share.
+In addition, various types of meetings focus on different addictions, from alcohol and drugs to food and others.
+Some of these support groups have 20 or more people, which can make it difficult for everyone to share their stories.

 Though there are some similarities, group therapy is different from support groups.
-The main difference between group therapy and support groups is that group therapy is often part of a comprehensive rehab program.
-A therapist puts the group together and leads the session.
-They also select members they think will work well together.
+Group therapy for addiction recovery tends to be part of a comprehensive rehab program, where a therapist or mental health counselor puts the group together and leads the session.

-Group therapy sessions are also smaller than recovery support groups.
-They consist of no more than five to ten people.
-This allows everyone an opportunity to participate and also keeps participants from feeling overwhelmed by a large group.
-Having smaller groups in group therapy makes it easier for people to share honestly about what they’re struggling with.
+Group therapy sessions are also smaller than recovery support groups, consisting of no more than five to ten people.
+This allows everyone an opportunity to participate and also prevents a patient from feeling overwhelmed by a large group.
+Having smaller numbers in group therapy makes it easier for people to share honestly about what they’re struggling with.

 What You Learn in Group Therapy

-These practices teach you to create healthy boundaries.
-You’ll form lasting personal relationships with group members in recovery.
+Overall, these practices teach you to create healthy boundaries and form lasting personal relationships with group members in recovery.
 As you move forward and consider participating in support groups, you’ll have the necessary tools for building lasting friendships.
-You’ll also build life skills for re-integrating into family life and the workplace.
+Participants can also build life skills for reintegrating into family life and the workplace.

 Therapy Modalities and Topics Used During Group

-Therapists use various modalities during group therapy depending on the goal for the session.
-Not all sessions involve the same approach to conducting how the group members interact.
-Using different modalities encourages participants to focus on different topics or communicate in different ways.
+Mental health professionals use various modalities during group therapy, depending on the goal of the session.
+Not all sessions involve the same approach to conducting the group members’ interactions.

-• Acceptance and Commitment Therapy (ACT): This evidence-based treatment modality aims to help individuals accept and manage the difficulties in everyday life.
-It encourages the acceptance of reactions and the choice to be present during each moment.
+• Acceptance and Commitment Therapy (ACT): This evidence-based treatment modality aims to help individuals understand, accept, and manage the difficulties in everyday life.
+ACT encourages the acceptance of reactions and the choice to be present during each moment.

-• Anger Management: Many people in treatment for alcohol and drug addiction struggle to effectively manage and communicate their anger.
-Anger management groups teach skills and tools to work through times of frustration and rage.
+• Anger Management: Many people in treatment for alcohol and drug addiction struggle to manage and communicate their anger effectively.
+Anger and stress management groups teach skills and tools to work through times of frustration, rage, and irritability.

-• Cognitive Behavioral Therapy (CBT): Cognitive behavioral therapy is a classic treatment method used for a wide range of needs.
-It’s the most common approach to therapy and is used for many types of group therapy sessions.
+• Cognitive Behavioral Therapy (CBT): This is a classic treatment methodfor a wide range of needs.
+It’s the most common approach to therapy and is used in many types of group therapy sessions to change patterns of behavior.

 • Mindfulness: Mindfulness is the practice of paying close attention to what’s going on around you.
 It involves cultivating awareness and settling into each moment as it passes.
-Mindfulness is a helpful practice for people who struggle with managing emotions, fears, and anger.
+Mindfulness and meditation practices are helpful for people who struggle with managing emotions, fears, and anger.

-• Trauma Groups: Trauma is a common experience for many people who battle alcohol and drug addiction.
+• Trauma Groups: Trauma is a common experience for many people who battle alcohol and substance abuse.
 Trauma groups provide a safe, comfortable space to unpack and process trauma in a group setting with others who understand and share their own similar experiences.

 Just like individual talk therapy, the group setting is only one part of inpatient rehab.
 Therefore, it can’t stand alone.
 Multiple treatment approaches work together to heal your mind, body, and spirit.
 The diverse holistic therapy methods that quality addiction treatment centers provide include: